The Drakkars

-Drakkar (Khmer: តន្ត្រីដ្រាក្ការ, also known as Drakka Band or Thra Kha Band in some Romanized sources) was a Cambodian hard rock band active in the late 1960s and early 1970s.
+The Drakkars, (Note: តន្ត្រី ដ្រាក្ការ) (commonly known as Drakkar, Drakka Band, or Thra Kha Band in some Romanized sources) were a Cambodian hard rock band active from 1961 to 1975.
 Their music has been noted as an important late-stage development in Cambodian rock of the 1960s and 70s, a thriving music scene that was abruptly crushed by the Khmer Rouge communists in 1975.
 Some members of the band did not survive the ensuing Cambodian genocide.
-Surviving members resurrected the band and began performing again in 2011.
+Surviving members reformed the band and began performing again in 2011.

 Formation

-Drakkar formed in 1967, amid the flourishing Phnom Penh music scene, to perform rock music inspired by The Beatles and The Rolling Stones as well as early Cambodian guitar bands like Baksey Cham Krong and Apsara.
-As with many of their contemporaries like Sinn Sisamouth, Ros Serey Sothea, and Pen Ran, Drakkar was influenced by pop records imported from France and Latin America that had become popular among musicians in the capital.
+The Drakkars formed in 1961 by then 11 year-old Touch Chhattha, and they later performed rock music inspired by The Beatles and The Rolling Stones as well as early Cambodian guitar bands like Baksey Cham Krong and Apsara.
+As with many of their contemporaries like Sinn Sisamouth, Ros Serey Sothea, and Pen Ran, The Drakkars were influenced by pop records imported from France and Latin America that had become popular among musicians in the capital.
+Their official band name was adopted shortly after the 1964 film The Long Ships, which was known by its French release in Cambodia as Les Drakkars.
+The band is formally named “The Drakkars” in English as displayed on their 1974 album.
+However, in Khmer it is formally named “តន្ត្រី ដ្រាក្ការ”, meaning “Drakka Band”.
+Despite that, the band is most commonly remembered as Drakkar today.